Salt to the Sea

 This discussion guide for Salt to the Sea was created by Dr. Rose Brock, an assistant professor in the Library Science Department in the College of Education at Sam Houston State University.
 Dr. Brock holds a Ph.D. in Library Science, specializing in children’s and young adult literature.

-One of my research sources and a brilliant non-fiction companion for Salt to the Sea.
+One of the research sources used by Ruta and a brilliant non-fiction companion for Salt to the Sea.